dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

    US$1 to US$2 per month given a 30-day trial.
 Wouldn't want to think about the expense.

+**BONUS:** When asked about important features, he mentioned the need for _charts_.
+Highlights the need for presenting information in visually appealing way.

 ### Intermediate, Almost Savvy

 Tracy-Ann Davis - Read Reports, IPOs; Understands Stock Price movements; Don't know to calculate intrinsic value.